k2-fsa/icefall/egs/librispeech/ASR/RESULTS.md

   --master-port 12535
 ```

-The decoding commands for the rnnt branch are:
+The decoding commands for the transducer branch are:
 ```bash
 for m in greedy_search fast_beam_search modified_beam_search ; do
   for epoch in 30; do